 However, if you’re in the mood for some Spanish-inspired Tapas and sangria then I insist that you make your way to Gusto Tapas Bar in Ettalong Beach.
 It’s probably best to get a few things and share here just so you get to try as much as possible because the food here is to die for.

 So order a glass of Spanish wine and a plate of the chorizo and enjoy your last moments on the Central Coast!

 Where to Stay on Central Coast?

-The Central Coast covers quite a large area so there are plenty of accommodation options available to you.
-But here are a few of my personal favourites.
+The Central Coast covers quite a large area, so there are plenty of accommodation options available to you.
+But here are a few of my personal favorites.

 The Crowne Plaza Terrigal is a great place to base yourself for your Central Coast trip.
 Here you’ll find an amazing beer garden that overlooks the beach, with acoustic music from Thursday to Sunday.
 It’s the perfect place to sit and watch the sun set over Terrigal Beach.

-If you are travelling with your family then I highly recommend booking yourself accommodation at Ocean Beach Caravan Park.
+If you are travelling with your family, I highly recommend booking yourself accommodation at Ocean Beach Caravan Park.
 Here they have a range of options and facilities to accommodate the whole family, with a great pool area.
 It is also conveniently situated right across the road from Umina Beach!

 Extra Tips for visiting Central Coast

 – Slip, slop, slap!
 The Australian sun is hot and unforgiving so make sure you slip on a t-shirt, slop on some strong sunscreen and slap on a hat when going out in the sun for long periods of time.